papamarfo/fizzbuzz_ex/README.md

 # Fizzbuzz

-Write an Elixir application that outputs FizzBuzz starting from 1 every 2 seconds
+Write an Elixir application that outputs Fizzbuzz starting from 1 every 2 seconds

 For each multiple of 3, print "Fizz" instead of the number.
 For each multiple of 5, print "buzz" instead of the number.